aiiiamber/CuteDataModel/README.md

-# CuteDataModel
+# Gravity
-simplify model tool for analysis
+aim to balabala